 For Women At D.C.'s 'Families Belong Together,' The Protest Was Personal

-The protest crowds started convening in Lafayette Square on Saturday morning for Washington D.C.'s "Families Belong Together" rally.
+The protest crowds started convening in Lafayette Square on Saturday morning for Washington, D.C.'s "Families Belong Together" rally.

 The forecasted scorching temperatures didn't turn away participants of the protest; they came prepared.
 Many of them dutifully followed the call to action to wear white — a symbol of "unity and peace" according to the event's organizers — and they brought fans, umbrellas and coolers of ice for relief.
 Homemade signs were raised as shields against the beating sun and young children were slathered with sunblock and wore hats.

-Among the thousands of protestors that showed up — joining national rallies happening across the country — it was the mothers and families that showed up with their young children, hoisted on shoulders and pushed in strollers, that sent a powerful message.
-The weeks of media coverage, that highlighted the effects of the Trump administration's "zero tolerance policy," which separated immigrants from their children upon crossing the border, had struck a very personal nerve.
+Among the thousands of protesters that showed up — joining national rallies happening across the country — it was the mothers and families that showed up with their young children, hoisted on shoulders and pushed in strollers, that sent a powerful message.
+The weeks of media coverage that highlighted the effects of the Trump administration's "zero tolerance policy," which separated immigrants from their children upon crossing the border, had struck a very personal nerve.

 Ceridwen Cherry, an ACLU attorney, and her husband David Levine, from the Bloomingdale neighborhood of D.C., showed up intentionally with their young son Rhys to send a clear message.
-"It's important to show the administration that families belong together," Cherry explained, "We want to show them what a 17-month-old looks like, what it would mean for him to be apart from us."
+"It's important to show the administration that families belong together," Cherry explained.
+"We want to show them what a 17-month-old looks like, what it would mean for him to be apart from us."

-Anna McCall, a physician from Upper Marlboro, Md., showed up with her four daughters, ranging from ages two to 12.
+Anna McCall, a physician from Upper Marlboro, Md., showed up with her four daughters, ranging from ages 2 to 12.
 As a daughter of immigrants from Sierra Leone who's passionately concerned with mass incarceration, discussing the treatment of detained immigrants has been a critical topic in her family.

 "I give them bits and pieces as we go along, I explain it to them age-appropriately," McCall said, holding a rainbow umbrella, shading her youngest daughters.
 "I want to teach them you don't just sit and watch TV, we're here in the nation's capital.
 I'm from Oakland, Calif.
 If we were there we'd be doing the same thing.
 This is how I was raised, so I'm trying to raise them the same way."